Self Employed Carpenter

 That was it.
 We shook hands and settled the deal.
 I was officially a self-employed carpenter!
 I could make my schedule, work as much as I wanted, and come and go as I pleased.
 Of course, I never came and went as I pleased, but it was nice to know that I could if I wanted to - and wouldn't need to ask permission.

 After Steve left, I lit a cigarette and walked around the building to try and get an idea of how much work I would have to get done each day to make a decent wage.
 It was a large building with many wooden elements.
 It looked like lots of work, especially since I didn't own any pneumatic nail guns to help speed things up.
 I hope I didn't get in over my head, I thought.
 Well, the work isn't going to get done by staring at it.
 I walked to where I had parked my VW van, drove it over to my work site, and began unloading my tools.
 I found some discarded saw horses lying nearby and decided they needed new ownership.
 One of them had a broken leg.
 That will be my first task as a self-employed carpenter - I'll fix the busted leg and be ready for business.
 Using the knowledge I had gained from putting up siding and trim on the single-family homes, I spent the rest of the day adding siding and trim to one of the first-floor patios.
 That patio took longer than I thought it would, and there were several more patios to do, not counting all the soffit and fascia work.
-I worked that day until I ran out of materials, then packed up my tools as the sun set and went home.
+I worked all day until I ran out of materials and headed for home at sunset.

 This job felt uniquely different than working for Tim.
 I had become the self-employed carpenter/subcontractor that Tim had been on the single-family home projects.
 I was no longer the greenhorn helper I had been just a few months prior.
 I was now a Greenhorn subcontractor in charge of my schedule and productivity.
 When I watched the clock, I was more concerned about how late it was getting and how much work I had done rather than just wishing the time away until beer-thirty as I had done as an hourly carpenter's helper.